ios-dev-ucdavis/course-website/_assignments/assignment_0.md

 After finishing all steps described above, take a screenshot of your preview or simulator screen and save it as `preview.jpg` into your repository's root directory.

-Create a new txt file named `students.txt` in your repository's root directory and put your name and student ID into the file.
-The format should be `<name>, <student_id>`.
-For example:  `Yibo Yan, 916129017`

 Then, push the code to GitHub.
-You are all set!
+The **MOST IMPORTANT** last thing is submitting the url link of this repository to corresponding Canvas assignment.
+After that, You are all set!

 The final file structure should look like this: